 Once you have the area prepped, you’re ready for your river rock.
 Access to the area will determine how much work will be required to install and spread the rock in the defined area.

 In our case, the delivery truck dumped the rock inside our fire pit area.
-In hindsight, the truck left large divots in the grass from turning and backing up with the heavy load of rocks.
+Great for less work, but the dump truck left large divots in the grass from turning and backing up with the heavy load of rocks.

 Having access to dump the rock in the fire pit location made spreading the rock much easier.
-If it’s not possible to dump the rock in the backyard you will have to move all your rock by hard to the backyard.
+If it’s not possible to dump the rock in the backyard you will have to move all the rock by hand to the fire pit area.
 The easiest way to move the rock will be with a wheelbarrow or dump cart.

 Fire Pit Edging Options

-We chose the metal edging since we liked the look and durability of the aluminum edging along with the ease of installation.
+We chose the aluminum edging since we liked the look and durability of it along with the ease of installation.
 The aluminum edging costs more than the plastic edging you can buy at your local lowes or homedepot but in my opinion looks so much better.

-It’s bendable, so you can make different shapes with it which was perfect for our half circle.
+It’s bendable, which was perfect for our half circle.
 It took a couple of hours to install the metal edging along the perimeter.
-Once the edging was finished, I moved the river rock up to the edging to cover the entire dirt area with rock.
+Once the edging was finished, I moved the rest of the river rock up to the edging.

 Thank you for your video.
 I live in CA, but called Conrad Yelvington Distributors that you mentioned in the video to see if they could help me find an aggregate distributor in So CA. I spoke with Terry, who was very helpful.
 He was surprised and pleased to hear that their name was mentioned.
 I sent him a copy of the title so he could look up and view the video himself.
 Thanks again.